Introduction to mlld

 I can see reasons both are elegant!
 But the first is extremely clear and keeps things unambiguous.
 And the great thing is that your brain immediately sees that visually as one chunk!
 "This is the same condition.
 Got it." mlld will save a lot of typing over implementing some of the same capabilities in another language, so we can get away with a little bit more typing in scenarios like this.

-Here's another thing Very Serious Programmers will dislike: there's no nested functions!
-No if/then/else.
+Here's another thing Very Serious Programmers dislike: if exists, but when handles most branching.

 mlld is okay with disappointing Very Serious Programmers Who Will Certainly Not Take mlld Seriously At All.
 We're not here to impress anyone; we want to make doing interesting things with LLMs easy and hopefully fun.
 And here's the thing: inside every Very Serious Programmer is someone who remembers what it was like to fire up a blinking REPL, type in some words and have a COMPUTER TALK BACK.
 Now we're in an era where computers can literally talk back to us.
 And they say weird and sometimes unexpected things!
 So it might be useful to have a weird and unexpected language to work with them.

 But will we write code?
-Isn't code gonna be done being written by anyone but Claudes and GPTs and Geminis in sixteen-ish weeks?
-Nah.
+Isn't code gonna be done forever being written by anyone but Claudes and GPTs and Geminis in sixteen-ish weeks?

 We're going to move up the ladder of abstraction and work more on problems that programmers haven't even been used to thinking about.
+Because we can, we will!
+Because we need to!
 Roughly 99% of the world's problems are nondeterministic.
-We've done a good job for the last half-century of building systems that abstract out deterministic complexity.
-Now we're going to be able to work on very different kinds of programs.
-Because we can, we will!
+We've spent the last half-century building systems that abstract away deterministic complexity.
+Now we have tools that are fundamentally nondeterministic—and that's a feature, not a bug.
+But you still need guarantees. mlld lets you wrap the weird in the reliable: validation, retries, guards, gates.
+The LLM can hallucinate; your system doesn't have to.

 mlld is made to be written and read by poets and programmers alike.